emilsjolander/sprinkles/README.md

 Sprinkles ![Icon](https://github.com/emilsjolander/sprinkles/raw/master/sprinkles.png)
 =========
 Sprinkles is a boiler-plate-reduction-library for dealing with databases in android applications.
-Some would call is a kind of ORM but i don't see it that way.
-Sprinkles does lets SQL do what it is good at, making complex queries.
-SQL is however a mess (in my opinion) when is comes to everything else.
-This is why sprinkles helps you with things such as inserting, updated and destroying models, spinkles will also help you with the tedious task of unpacking a cursor into a model.
-Sprinkles actively supports version 2.3 of android and above but it should work on alder versions as well.
+Some would call it a kind of ORM but i don't see it that way.
+Sprinkles lets SQL do what it is good at, making complex queries.
+SQL however is a mess (in my opinion) when is comes to everything else.
+This is why sprinkles helps you with things such as inserting, updated and destroying models.
+Spinkles will also help you with the tedious task of unpacking a cursor into a model.
+Sprinkles actively supports version 2.3 of android and above but it should work on older versions as well.

-Sprinkles works great together with https://github.com/square/retrofit.
+Sprinkles works great together with https://github.com/square/retrofit for saving information from your server.

 Download
 --------